Dr.-Ing. Haneen Daoud

 The development of new and the optimization of existing concepts in the automotive, aerospace and medical technology sectors requires a significant reduction in the weight of components.
 High-strength aluminum and titanium alloys play a decisive role here and are already established in numerous industrial applications.
 Future challenges lie in product design and the creation of sustainable processing methods.

 Our focus is on material development and the optimization of product design for modern lightweight alloys.
-Using state-of-the-art simulation and AI-supported methods, we determine optimal process parameters and test the scalability of certain materials for new manufacturing processes such as laser powder bed fusion (LPBF).
+Using state-of-the-art simulation and AI-supported methods, we determine optimal process parameters and test the scalability of certain materials for new manufacturing processes such as laser powder bed fusion (PBF-LB/M).
 We also offer comprehensive advice on the heat treatment processes required to achieve the desired properties.

 High Performance Alloys